AFC Flag Expedition #15: Happening Now

-Our last planned Flag Expedition was completed in early 2014, when AFC Signature Member, Dr. Patricia Latas travelled to New Zealand to study and support the plight of the critically endangered Kakapo - flightless parrot.
-This expedition marks AFC’s 14th Flag Expeditions program fellowship.
+In early 2014, AFC Signature Member, Dr. Patricia Latas travelled to New Zealand to study and support the plight of the critically endangered Kakapo - flightless parrot.
+This expedition marked AFC’s 14th Flag Expeditions program fellowship.

 AFC's Flag Expeditions program fosters collaborative art and science field work to study and promote the preservation of endangered species and their vanishing habitats.
 The program uniquely supports artists seeking to explore the world's remaining true wildernesses and to observe the rare or endangered species that live in those places.
 It fosters a broader representation of the world's biodiversity in art by some of today's most talented artists, and empowers them as effective ambassadors for the environment.

 AFC provides special fellowship grants to artists in support of their expeditions to study, understand and then communicate important conservation issues around the world.
 The program catalyzes art-science collaboration among leading artists and field scientists.
 Through the eyes of an artist and guided by science, the program gives an added voice to a range of environmental challenges that require greater attention.

 Each AFC Flag Expedition involves an important educational component, whether it is in the field with local youth, or through lectures, workshops, slide presentations or exhibits.
 AFC is now collaborating with leading environmental education institutions to integrate directly with their curricula.

 Upon return from the expedition, participating artists are required to submit to AFC, a written journal and sketchbook of their journey, photos with the AFC flag in situ, a signed flag and video footage when possible.
 One or two fellowships grants are offered every year - each worth up to $5,000.

 The Flag Expedition Program fellowships are open only to AFC Signature Members (artists) only, who may apply to obtain financial support and the privilege of carrying the AFC flag on their journey.